- Terry Smith is a seasoned investor

 Fundsmith Equity aims to deliver long-term growth by investing in high-quality companies from around the world.
-Smith focuses on larger businesses from developed markets which means the fund could complement others investing in higher-risk emerging markets or smaller companies.
+Terry Smith, the fund’s manager, focuses on larger businesses from developed markets, which means the fund could complement others investing more in higher-risk emerging markets or smaller companies.
 A quality growth focus means it could also work well alongside those investing in unloved companies with recovery potential.

-Terry Smith's had a long and esteemed financial services career, working his way from bank analyst to chief executive of broker Tullett Prebon.
+Smith has had a long financial services career, working his way from bank analyst at Barclays to Chief Executive of broker Tullett Prebon.
 He was also previously adviser to the Tullett Prebon pension fund, and appointed Andy Brown of Cedar Rock Capital to manage the investments.
-Inspired by Brown's investment philosophy and process, Smith launched Fundsmith Equity in 2010.
-He initially ran it part-time as he was still chief executive of Tullett Prebon, before leaving the business in 2014 to focus full-time on the fund.
+Inspired by Brown’s investment philosophy and process, Smith launched Fundsmith Equity in 2010.
+He initially ran it part-time as he was still Chief Executive of Tullett Prebon, before leaving the business in 2014 to focus full-time on the fund.

-Smith's been the sole manager ever since but has the support of a small team who've worked closely with him for many years.
-He also manages a sustainable version of this fund and is the Fundsmith business' chief executive and chief investment officer.
-As both his funds are similar and the business is focused on a small number of portfolios, we think he's able to devote enough time to managing the fund.
+Smith’s been the sole manager of the fund ever since but has the support of a small team that has worked closely with him for many years.
+He also manages a sustainable version of this fund and is Chief Executive and Chief Investment Officer of the Fundsmith business.
+As both his funds are similar and the business is focused on a small number of portfolios, we think he’s able to devote enough time to managing the fund.

 Given how long Smith has been in the industry, questions around his retirement are natural.
-Over the years he has made hires and surrounded himself with a tight knit team.
+Over the years he has made hires and surrounded himself with a tight-knit team.
 Plans for his succession are in place but for the moment he remains integral to Fundsmith.
-At their last annual general meeting (AGM) Head of Research Julian Robbins, a long-term colleague and friend was named ‘the first line of defence' as and when Smith does eventually decide to step back.
+Head of Research Julian Robins, a long-term colleague, was named as the likely successor to Smith when he does eventually decide to step back.

 Smith has built an impressive long-term track record and we believe he uses a simple and straightforward investment approach.
-The fund doesn't currently feature on the Wealth Shortlist though.
-To conduct our analysis, we require regular access to the fund manager and up-to-date, monthly portfolio data, which some fund groups, including Fundsmith, choose not to disclose.
-We can't, however, make an exception to our process, so we won't be considering the fund for the list as things stand.
+The fund doesn’t currently feature on the Wealth Shortlist though.
+To conduct our analysis, we require regular access to the fund manager and up-to-date, monthly portfolio data which Fundsmith choose not to disclose.
+We can’t make an exception to our process, so we won’t be considering the fund for the list as things stand.

-Smith looks closely at a company's profits and pricing power – the ability to mark-up prices even during tough times without impacting consumer demand.
-Companies must also be in a strong financial position, so companies that require lots of debt to function such as banks and real estate are avoided.
+Smith looks closely at a company’s profits and pricing power – the ability to mark-up prices without impacting consumer demand.
+Companies must also be in a strong financial position, so businesses that require lots of debt to function such as banks and real estate are avoided.

-Smith mainly invests in companies from developed markets with nearly 70% of the fund invested in the US and the remainder in European countries like the UK, France and Denmark.
-Consumer focused companies make up the largest part of the portfolio, and Smith also invests a significant amount in technology and healthcare.
+Smith mainly invests in companies from developed markets with around 66% of the fund invested in the US and the remainder in European countries like France, Denmark, UK and Spain.
+Consumer-focused companies make up the largest part of the fund, and Smith also invests a significant amount into the healthcare and technology sectors.

-The second rule is ‘don't overpay'.
+The second rule is ‘don’t overpay’.
 Smith only invests in companies he believes he can buy at a fair share price.
-Whilst some of these companies may be considered ‘expensive' on today's metrics, Smith believes their ability to grow faster and stronger is worth the premium price.
+But that doesn’t mean he isn’t prepared to pay for quality.
+Whilst some of these companies may be considered ‘expensive’ by some, Smith believes their ability to grow faster is worth the premium price.

-Smith is a long-term investor and once he invests in a company, he uses rule number three – ‘do nothing'.
-He aims to hold onto companies for the long term, which help to benefit from compound growth.
-Trading less also helps keep dealing costs down and increases performance potential.
+Smith is a long-term investor and once he invests in a company, along comes rule number three – ‘do nothing’.
+He aims to hold onto companies for the long term, which helps the fund benefit from compounding growth.
+Trading infrequently also helps keep dealing costs down and increases performance potential.